-Chapter 4: North Cyprus - Corruption Perceptions Index and its Components
+Chapter 4 Transparency International - Corruption Perceptions Index (TI-CPI) and its Components

-As mentioned earlier, Transparency International's - Corruption Perceptions Index is a composite index; it is constructed using data from various independent data sources, which quantify perceptions of corruption in the public sector in different regions of the world.(4) Unfortunately, none of these sources cover the northern part of Cyprus.
+As mentioned earlier, Transparency International's - Corruption Perceptions Index is a composite index; it is constructed using data from various independent data sources, which quantify perceptions of corruption in the public sector in different regions of the world.
+Unfortunately, none of these sources cover the northern part of Cyprus.
 In the absence of independent data sources, we decided to come up with a survey using questions from four of these data sources.
 We chose IMD; WEF; EIU; and Bertelsmann Foundation's Sustainable Governance Indicators (SGI).
 In this chapter, first, we will show the north Cyprus' scores for each set of questions based on our survey results.
 Then, we will show the ranking of the country for each score.
 Finally, we will demonstrate the composite score and where this score would put us in TI's Corruption Perceptions Index.

-Based on the respondents' answers to the first question, the IMD score of the northern part of Cyprus has been calculated as 47 for 2019.
+Pursuant to the respondents' answers to the first question, the IMD score of the northern part of Cyprus is 41 for 2018.
 As it is in the methodology of TI, our score is based on the survey conducted with business executives.
-The south Cyprus' score is 51, which is way below the European Union average of 64.
-This score is not available for Malta.
-The scores of Turkey and Greece are 45 and 44 respectively.
+The south Cyprus' score is 50, which isway below the European Union average of 65.
+There is not any score for Malta.
+The scores of Turkey and Greece are 48 and 38 respectively.